radiac/tinywfl/README.md

-   This code could go anywhere in your page, but TinyWFL will work best if this happens in the ``<head>`` - that way it can immediately disable your web fonts and try to re-enable them while the rest of the page loads, eliminating FOUT altogether.
+   This code could go anywhere in your page, but TinyWFL will work best if this happens in the ``<head>`` - that way it can immediately disable your web fonts and try to re-enable them while the rest of the page loads, hopefully eliminating FOIT/FOUT altogether.

 2. Now define your ``@font-face`` in CSS, using the font-face definition as supplied with your web font: